tnxnox/R34Clinux/README.md

 ## Feedback

-- If you encounter problems you don't know how to solve, or discover bugs, feel free to either open an [issue](https://github.com/tnxnox/R34Clinux/issues) or add me on discord : thenoix
+- If you encounter problems you don't know how to solve, or discover bugs, feel free to either open an [issue](https://github.com/tnxnox/R34Clinux/issues) or message me on discord : thenoix

 ## Support